 The results from your site survey will all have an impact on the design of your system.
 From what type of discharge method you can choose, to how deep your tank can be installed and where it can be located, your available options should already be zeroing in on finding the most suitable system for you.
 Now comes the time to start looking for a sewage treatment plant that will fit your criteria.

-But before you disappear to peruse our comprehensive catalogue of product range of sewage treatment plants there are a few more calculations to make and things to consider to help you find the right one.
+But before you disappear to peruse our comprehensive catalogue of sewage treatment plants there are a few more calculations to make and things to consider to help you find the right one.
 These include:

 - Sizing the tank to your needs